-“I’ll admit, one of the guys is really fit and I would not mind a chance with him,” I confessed.
+“I’ll admit, one of the guys is really fit.
+I would not mind a chance with him,” I confessed.

 “Who?”
 His eyes lit up, maybe he was getting over the fact I wouldn’t date him.

-“We had better get back or we will be missed,” I told him, ignoring his question, and hauled myself off the bed and offered my hand to him.
-I pulled him up, but let him spin away the last moment making him go spinning into the doorway.
+“We had better get back, or we will be missed,” I told him, ignoring his question, and hauled myself off the bed offering my hand to him.
+I pulled him up, but let him spin away the last moment, making him go turning into the doorway.
 He glared at me for a few minutes before his face broke out into a massive grin.

 “Are we all good now then?”

 “Yeah, I’m sorry for acting like a jealous twit,” he replied, a bit shamefaced.